The intrusion detection system (IDS) has come a long way since James Anderson helped develop some of the early

 - Signature detection: functions by matching traffic to a database of known attacks.
 These attacks have been loaded into the system as signatures.

 No matter which method of detection you use, one of the most critical choices you will have to make is where to place the sensors.
 Sensor placement will determine what types of traffic you will detect.
-This requires some consideration because, after all, a sensor in the demilitarized zone (DMZ) will work well at detecting misuse there
+This requires some consideration because, after all, a sensor in the demilitarized zone (DMZ) will work well at detecting misuse there but will prove useless against attackers that are inside the network.
+Final placement will require that you determine what type of activity you are monitoring for and what policies and guidelines management has put forward.

 Once sensor placement has been determined, you will still need to perform system tuning and configuration.
 Without specific tuning, the sensor will generate alerts for all traffic that matches a given criterion, regardless of whether the traffic is indeed something that should produce an alert.
 An IDS must be trained or programmed to look for suspicious activity.
 There are four basic responses an IDS can produce: